-Phone messages are delivered twice a day-once in the morning and once in the afternoon.
-Please try to limit messages sent to students.
-If students call home to have items brought in, it will be their responsibility to come to the office and pick them up.
+Parents and Guardians can call the Main Office to leave messages for their student.
+Please try to limit messages and items for students.
+If a student has items brought in, it will be their responsibility to come to the office and pick them up.
 They may check for items between class periods or stop by during their lunch period.
-If you need to contact your student during the day please call the main office instead of texting or calling their cell phone.
+If you need to contact your student during the day please call the main office instead of texting or calling the students cell phone.